afiniel/old-yiimpool-installer/README.md

-## Afiniel YiiMP Server Installer 🚀
+## Afiniel Mining Pool Installer v4.1🚀
 <a href="https://discord.gg/GVZ4tchkKc"><img src="https://img.shields.io/discord/904564600354254898.svg?style=flat&label=Discord %3C3%20&color=7289DA%22" alt="Join Community Badge"/></a>

-# This is opened as a public beta - all features are not final!
+# This is opened as a public beta - not all features are final yet!

 All in one, this installer install all that your server need.